 “When someone passes away, we tend to gather and talk about the ways the person enriched our lives,” says April.
 “But how many of us tell those we love what they mean to us before it is too late?”

 Their newest product, The Love Bank debuted last year.
-The pretty wooden heart, much easier to design than the turkey, sits on a shelf or desk or counter.
+The pretty wooden heart, much easier to design than the turkey, sits on a shelf, desk, or counter.
 Family members may slip love notes to siblings or moms or babysitters or pets into the bank’s slot.

 April and the author(!) with Love Banks